 The Victim Impact Statement my Wharton Ex-Boyfriend Doesn’t Want You to Read

 Today, I witnessed my abuser plead guilty to a domestic violence charge in New York County’s Supreme Court for Integrated Domestic Violence in front of my family and close friends.
-While he tried to prevent me from reading my victim impact statement aloud in court and showed up today expecting me not to, my lawyer had a surprise for him, and he had to sit there and listen to me deliver every last word of it.
+While he had negotiated a plea deal with the District Attorney’s Office that prevented me from reading my victim impact statement aloud in court and showed up today expecting me not to, my lawyer had a surprise for him.
+So he had to sit there and listen to me deliver every last word of it.

 I choked only once, nearly inaudibly.

-I’ve chosen to share my statement here to add my voice humbly to the growing army of gender-based violence survivors who refuse to remain silent.
+I’ve chosen to share my statement (which is a permanent and public record of the Criminal Court) here to add my voice humbly to the growing army of gender-based violence survivors who refuse to remain silent.